 MedlinePlus Connect works over HTTP or HTTPS.

-MedlinePlus Connect matches ICD-9-CM or SNOMED CT codes to related MedlinePlus topic pages of consumer health information.
-For example, a patient diagnosed with Asthma, ICD-9-CM code 493.12, could be presented a link in an electronic health record that is called: 493.12 Extrinsic asthma with exacerbation.
-Some SNOMED CT requests may also produce responses from Genetics Home Reference (GHR).
-Currently these GHR links are available only for English SNOMED CT requests.
+MedlinePlus Connect matches ICD-10-CM, ICD-9-CM or SNOMED CT codes to related MedlinePlus topic pages of consumer health information.
+For example, a patient diagnosed with ICD-9-CM code 493.12, Extrinsic asthma with exacerbation, could be presented a link in an electronic health record (EHR) that leads to the MedlinePlus page Asthma.

 This link displays a page with an empty search box.
 There are two required parameters for any query to this application: